GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/guide-warmup-prefetch/index.md

 A Custom Tabs service connection might fail while your activity is running.
 If your app requires an active service connection, there are two strategies to ensure a working service connection:

 1. When eagerly connecting to the `CustomTabsService` during `onCreate()`, reconnect to the service  if your activity gets disconnected and the `onServiceDisconnected()` callback gets invoked.
-2. Wait until the user hits a button, establish the service connection and then launch the custom tab.
+2. Wait until the user triggers a Custom Tab, then establish the service connection and launch the custom tab.

 {% endAside %}